 A degree in Psychology opens doors to a wide variety of career paths.

-Discover what some of our recent graduates have gone on to do with their psychology degree in our student stories.
+Discover what some of our recent graduates have gone on to do with their psychology degrees in our student stories.

-We run several accredited masters degree courses and have a range of PhD projects available each year.
-Postgraduate qualifications are also available through our Clinical Psychology Unit.
+We run several masters degree courses and have a range of PhD projects available each year.
+Postgraduate qualifications are also available through our Clinical and Applied Psychology Unit.

 As a psychology student, you'll get lots of support to help you work out what you want to do after graduation, and the steps you need to take to get there.

-In our Careers Seminar Series, you'll be able to hear from visiting psychology professionals about their careers.
+We have skills development sessions built into the curriculum and we regularly hold employer events, networking sessions and talks from alumni and visiting psychology professionals where you'll get a chance to hear about their careers.
 You can get one-to-one advice from your personal tutor, and there are lots of volunteering and work experience opportunities.